Deflect.ca: History

-Also in 2016, CBC noted that Deflect thwarted DDoS attacks for Black Lives Matter.
+Also in 2016, CBC News noted that Deflect thwarted DDoS attacks for Black Lives Matter.
 Investigations led by the Deflect team to discover the methods and provenance of over a hundred separate incidents against the Black Lives Matter website, were noted in The Verge, Ars Technica and BoingBoing.

 In 2019, the Deflect team discovered a persistent cyber offensive campaign against Uzbek human rights activists, leading to a more detailed study by Amnesty International.
 Other instances of intervention for which Deflect has received recognition for include the Gamergate, the 2012 Rakhine State riots, the 2013 Iranian presidential election and the FIFA corruption conspiracy.

 In 2017, Scott Neigh, host of podcast Talking Radical Radio, spoke with founder Dmitri Vitaliev about how Deflect.ca defends social movements against digital threats.

 By 2020, the Washington Post reported that Deflect.ca was protecting over 500 vulnerable civil society organizations.